DimitrisDavidGerokonstantis/solveMyProblem/frontend/README.md

 - The total number of problems solved (plus the new problems solved today)
 - The average execution time of the problems that have been solved
 - the length of the RabbitMQ queue that contains the problems that are waiting to be submitted to the solver
 - a graph displaying the total number of problems solved for each hour of every day.
-One can also see the daily average of the problems solved (taking into account he hours when a problem has been submitted).
+One can also see the daily average of the problems solved (taking into account the hours when a problem has been submitted).
 - a graph showing the distribution of problems according to their execution time.

 ![Selection_075](https://github.com/ntua/saas2024-19/assets/115417360/0acd0aa2-8dc7-4c2d-a46f-8a0d4c4e6629)